API

 Pro tip

-Don’t assume every API response is perfect.
-Check that the data you get is valid, handle cases where fields are missing, and add a short delay before retrying if you hit errors like “Too Many Requests.”
+Don't assume every API response is perfect.
+Check that the data you receive is valid, handle cases where fields are missing, and add a short delay before retrying if you hit errors like "Too Many Requests."

-Why APIs matters
+Why APIs matter

 APIs - In practice